KeyLED - music composition and improvisation aid

 What if there was a device that could highlight the keys within any arbitrary scale, identify the root note, and more?
 Enter the KeyLED.

 My goal was to design and build a small electronic device (the KeyLED) that can be paired up with any musical keyboard to light up its keys in pre-programmed ways.
-I wanted the KeyLED to have a simple interface which can be used without disrupting the musical process, and I designed the lighting system to be adaptable for all possible keyboard configurations (full-size keys, slim keys, mini keys, full piano size 88 keys down to 25 keys).
-From a software perspective the KeyLED comes pre-loaded with all the possible information a musician might want during composition or improvisation.
+I wanted the KeyLED to have a simple interface which can be used without disrupting the musical process, and I designed the lighting system to be adaptable for all possible keyboard configurations (full-size, slim, or mini keys, and keyboards ranging from 25 to 88 keys).
+From a software perspective, the KeyLED comes preloaded with all the information a musician might want during composition or improvisation.

 My process was: